-A detailed description of the BAPIC Match process can be found on the BAPIC site (https://bapic.info/practicum-match-day/).
-Dates for the 2021-2022 BAPIC Match will be published in the fall.
-Students should visit the BAPIC website for specific dates for the 2022 BAPIC Match.
+A detailed description of the BAPIC Match process, as well as dates for the BAPIC Match, can be found on the BAPIC website (https://bapic.info/practicum-match-day/).
+Dates for the BAPIC Match will be published in the fall.

 USF PsyD students are required to apply to at least eight (8) and no more than ten (10) practicum sites.
 Some sites have multiple 'tracks' or emphasis areas.
-If a student initially plans to apply to only a few sites with multiple tracks, they may want to increase the number of separate sites to which they apply to maximize their chances of being invited to interview.
+Even if a student applies to some sites with multiple tracks, they may want to increase the number of separate sites to which they apply to maximize their chances of being invited to interview.